Women celebrating organic nature in the woods

 How do I identify which products are organic?

 To guarantee a product is organic, look for a third party accreditation such as the Soil Association logo.
 A Soil Association certified product has gone through a rigorous testing process and has received a stamp of approval from a system that regulates what is deemed as sufficiently organic.
 We are incredibly proud of YES products’ Soil Association certified organic status.
-We are transparent about the ingredients within our products and all are hypoallergenic, natural and ethically sourced.
+We are transparent about the ingredients within our products and all are natural and ethically sourced.
 YES products are made without silicone, hormones, phthalates, synthetic fragrances or parabens; plus, all of our packaging is recyclable!
 You can find more information about our ingredients policy here.

 Organic flower with honeybee